Morgan wants 'a clinic' from Thurston

-Michael Morgan hopes Canterbury feel the backlash after North Queensland superstar Johnathan Thurston came in for scathing criticism for his unusually slow start to the NRL season.
+Michael Morgan hopes Canterbury feel the backlash as North Queensland's ageing superstar Johnathan Thurston stews over fears he may have played one NRL season too many.

 Former Test half Greg Alexander, now a NSW State of Origin advisor to new Blues coach Brad Fittler, claimed Thurston was "looking like someone that's possibly played the game a little bit too long" during the Cowboys' 22-12 loss to the Warriors last Saturday.